-Develop your skills in evaluation and dental treatment planning for all types of patients!
-Diagnosis and Treatment Planning in Dentistry, 3rd Edition provides a full-color guide to creating treatment plans based on a comprehensive patient assessment.
-Using evidence-based research, this book shows how risk assessment, prognosis, and expected treatment outcomes factor into the planning process.
+Help dental students learn to identify problems and develop treatment plans for all types of patients!
+Diagnosis and Treatment Planning in Dentistry, 3rd Edition provides a full-color guide to creating treatment plans based on a comprehensive patient evaluation.
+Using evidence-based research, this text shows how risk assessment, prognosis, and expected treatment outcomes factor into the planning process.
 New chapters cover patient diagnosis and team-based treatment planning, and a new Evolve website includes videos and decision-making algorithms.
-Written by experienced dentistry educators Stephen Stefanac and Samuel Nesbit, this book is the only dental resource that combines patient examination and oral diagnosis with treatment planning.
+This is the only dental resource that combines patient examination and oral diagnosis with treatment planning!

 - Clear, logical organization builds your understanding with sections on comprehensive patient evaluation, key treatment planning concepts, a detailed review of the five phases of planning treatment and guidelines for selecting the appropriate plan of care, and care planning for patients with special needs.

 - In Clinical Practice boxes highlight situations that may be faced by the general dentist.